GSA/piv-guides/_userguides/02_digital_signing_ofr.md

 ## Add Invisible Digital Signatures in MS Word

-**CELESTE--TURN INTO AN INFO-ALERT BOX??**
-IMPORTANT:  The following instructions apply to MS Word 2013.
+{% include alert-warning.html content = "IMPORTANT: The following instructions apply to MS Word 2013.
 The signing process for other MS Word versions (e.g., 2010, 2016, Office 365) may vary somewhat.
-If you have trouble with the signing process, contact OFR at ofrtechgroup@gpo.gov or (202) 741-6020 or your IT support.
+If you have trouble with the signing process, contact OFR at ofrtechgroup@gpo.gov or 202-741-6020 or your IT support." %}
-**CELESTE--END INFO-ALERT BOX**

 1. Open your MS Word document in Word.
 Any changes must be saved before signing.
 2. If you have a purchased PKI credential installed on your computer, proceed to Step 3.
 Otherwise, insert your Federal Government-issued Personal Identity Verification (PIV) card into your card reader.